The Market (TV series)

 The Market is a New Zealand drama series set in South Auckland's Ōtara Markets.
 This Romeo and Juliet story is centred on two families, one Māori (the Johnsons) and one Samoan (the Limas).
+It begins with the return from prison of Sef Lima, who the Johnsons claim killed Ritchie Johnson.
+At the same time Julia Lima returns from five years overseas (not knowing the full history) and falls for Tipene Johnson.